-In May 2011, in response to this proposed merger, Maple made a non-binding written proposal to acquire TMX Group Inc. On June 13, 2011, Maple made a formal offer, as subsequently varied and extended (the "Maple Offer"), to purchase a minimum of 70% to a maximum of 80% of the outstanding common shares of TMX Group Inc. for \$50.00 in cash per TMX Group Inc. share.
-The Maple Offer was part of an integrated acquisition transaction to acquire 100% of the TMX Group Inc. outstanding common shares (the "Maple Transaction") involving the first step Maple Offer followed by a second step share exchange transaction pursuant to a court-approved and shareholder-approved plan of arrangement (the "Subsequent Arrangement") under which the remaining TMX Group Inc. shares (other than those held by Maple) were exchanged for common shares of TMX Group on a one-for-one basis.
-Further information on the Maple Transaction, including the Maple Investors, is contained under the "The Maple Transaction" section of our 2012 MD&A on pages 2 to 4.
+In May 2011, Maple made a non-binding written proposal to acquire TMX Group Inc. On June 13, 2011, Maple made a formal offer, as subsequently varied and extended (the "Maple Offer"), to purchase a minimum of 70% to a maximum of 80% of the outstanding common shares of TMX Group Inc. for \$50.00 in cash per TMX Group Inc. share.
+The Maple Offer was part of an integrated acquisition transaction to acquire 100% of TMX Group Inc.'s outstanding common shares (the "Maple Transaction") involving the first step Maple Offer followed by a second step share exchange transaction pursuant to a court-approved and shareholder-approved plan of arrangement (the "Subsequent Arrangement") under which the remaining TMX Group Inc. shares (other than those held by Maple) were exchanged for common shares of TMX Group on a one-for-one basis.
+On September 14, 2012, we completed the second step Subsequent Arrangement and TMX Group Inc. became a wholly-owned subsidiary of TMX Group.